 In the 1900’s people began to speculate on the increasing importance of lime in the future.
-The chief use of lime was for plaster and building processes.
-Lime saw a steady growth as it was used for industrial purposes in the manufacture of steel and iron products, paper, glass, leather, and bricks; and for chemical purposes in water treatment, in the manufacture of sugar, and insecticides.
-One of the oldest, and during this time period, most important applications was for the rebuilding of unproductive soils.
+The primary use of lime at that time was for plaster and building processes.
+Lime saw a steady growth as it was used in the manufacture of steel and iron products, paper, glass, leather, and bricks.
+It also was used in water treatment and in the manufacture of sugar and insecticides.
+One of the oldest and most important uses of lime was for the replenishment of unproductive soils.

-In 1959, lime needs were at an all-time high as a result of market conditions plus customer requirements.
-Austin White Lime was operating six shaft kilns but demand called for expansion.
-The first rotary kiln was installed and nearly doubled the productive capacity of Austin White Lime, bringing production to 440 tons per bay.
-Designed by Kennedy Van Saun, the natural gas fired rotary kiln and its related equipment were part of an extensive improvement and expansion program.
-Innovations in road stabilization applications were a primary factor in the expansion.
+In 1959, when lime needs were at an all-time high, Austin White Lime was operating six shaft kilns but demand called for expansion.
+The first rotary kiln was installed and nearly doubled the productive capacity of Austin White Lime, bringing production to 440 tons per day.
+Designed by Kennedy Van Saun (KVS), the natural gas fired rotary kiln and its related equipment were part of an extensive improvement and expansion program, due largely to Iinnovations in road stabilization applications.

 Continued growth and further increases in demand dictated further expansion in 1964.
-Production was increased to approximately 640 tons per day with the addition of a second rotary kiln.
-To enable Austin White Lime to further meet the needs of its customers, the storage capacity was expanded to 2500 tons.
-A Raymond pulverizing mill and a new hydrating unit were added as well at this time.
+Production was increased to approximately 640 tons per day with the addition of a second rotary kiln, and storage capacity was expanded to 2,500 tons.
+A Raymond Pulverizing Mill and a new hydrating unit also were added.

 Austin White Lime added the third and largest rotary kiln in 1981.
-This kiln raised production by 500 tons per day.
+This kiln increased production by 500 tons per day up to 1,000 tons per day, eliminating the need of the six shaft kilns.
 The hydrating production capacity was simultaneously doubled with the installation of a second KVS Hydrator.
-Once again, advancements in all markets and breakthroughs in stabilization applications were the moving forces behind this most recent expansion.
+Once again, advancements in all markets and breakthroughs in stabilization applications created the need for production expansion.